-Yum-Yum continuation pattern is a delicious trading setup found in the Ultimate Trading Guide by John R. Hill, George Pruitt, and Lundy Hill.
+The Yum-Yum continuation pattern is a unique price action trading setup from the Ultimate Trading Guide by John R. Hill, George Pruitt, and Lundy Hill.
+This book is one of my favorite sources for price action trading ideas.
 If I’m a book analyst, I would issue a “strong buy” for this book for its variety of sound price-based trading ideas.

->

-> Take a look at Yum-Yum and if you find it yummy, you might want to take a look at the book.
+Take a look at Yum-Yum and if you find it yummy, you might want to take a look at the book.

 Trading Rules – Yum-Yum Continuation Pattern

 - Existing upwards trend

 - Swing high broken with a wide-range bar that exceeds the 10-period average range

 - Close is near the high of the bar and above the open